PiMaker/pimaker.github.io/_texts/rvc1.md

 Luckily for us, [HLSL](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl), the language we use to write shaders in Unity, is remarkably similar to regular C. And so the first iteration of the emulator was written in C.

 Of course, some prep-work to translating already went into it.
-If you were to show the code of the C version to any seasoned C programmer, they would shudder and call an exorcist[2].
+If you were to show the code of the C version to any seasoned C programmer, they would shudder and call an exorcist[<a href="#ref2" id="ref2b">2</a>].

 ```c
 #define UART_GET1(x) ((cpu->uart.rbr_thr_ier_iir >> SHIFT_##x) & 0xff)